tripthefan/Nico/data/nlu.md

 - what is an artist manager
 - what is an artist manager for
 - why would i need an artist manager
+- what is artist management?
+- what is an artist managemer

 ## intent:inform_artistmanagement_exec
 - who is a famous artist manager